domingoclub/website/content/2021-04-30-journal/2021-06-02/_index.md

 title: From One to Many
 ---

-Last month we participated in [WikiFactory](https://wikifactory.com/)'s #FromOneToMany challenge and they just announced that we won the functionality prize with our [[tempeh-moulds]], woop woop!
+Last month we participated in [WikiFactory](https://wikifactory.com/)'s #FromOneToMany challenge and they just announced that we won the functionality prize with our [tempeh moulds](tempeh-moulds.html), woop woop!

 ![](compilation.png)